 Marriage Green Cards • AOS • K-1 • CR-1

-Work directly with a U.S. immigration attorney to build a structured legal strategy before filing anything with USCIS.
+Work directly with a U.S. immigration attorney to build a structured legal strategy before filing with USCIS.

 Mistakes cause delays.
 Strategy prevents them.